-B.3.3 Description of the ORSA process and how the ORSA is integrated into the organization structure and decision making process risk mitigating activities.
-Any potential deficit in solvency identified by the ORSA must be addressed with a specific plan and the Board should decide the actions to be taken.
+B3.3 Description of the ORSA process and how the ORSA is integrated into the organization structure and decision making process

 The main purpose of the ORSA process is to define solvency requirements and determine the Company's risk appetite.
-In addition, the ORSA will identify and evaluate relevant controls and
+In addition, the ORSA will identify and evaluate relevant controls and risk mitigating activities.
+Any potential deficit in solvency identified by the ORSA must be addressed with a specific plan and the Board should decide the actions to be taken.